 Policy impact on vaccinations administered

-Nearly 14.9 million COVID-19 vaccines were administered in California in the combined 4-week periods before and after the policy began on March 1, 2021 (February 1, 2021 - March 29, 2021).
+Nearly 14.9 million COVID-19 vaccines were administered in California in the combined four-week periods before and after the policy began on March 1, 2021 (February 1, 2021 - March 29, 2021).
 The vaccination rate per 100,000 in the 8-week period was highest in VEM Q4 and lowest in VEM Q1 (Exhibit 1).
 However, the vaccination rate increased the most in VEM Q1 following the equity allocation, from 9,998 vaccinations/100,000 in the four weeks before the equity allocation to 18,146 vaccinations/100,000 in the four weeks after (Exhibit 1).
+Appendix Figure S1i shows that trends in vaccination rates across each VEM quartile were consistent leading up to the policy period, validating the essential parallel trends assumption of the DiD analysis.

 The vaccination rate in VEM Q1 ZIP codes in the four weeks following policy implementation increased by an estimated 28.4% (95%CI: 22.1% - 35.1%) compared to non-VEM Q1 ZIP codes.
 Adjusting for the proportion of the population unvaccinated led to an insignificant change in the effect estimate to 26.9% (95%CI: 20.9% - 33.1%).
-Pairwise comparisons among all VEM quartiles in the negative controls analysis suggest there were also significant relative increases in the vaccination rate among VEM Q2 ZIP codes compared to VEM Q3 and Q4 ZIP codes (increases of 8.0% (2.4% - 13.8%) and 10.3% (5.0 % - 15.7%), respectively) in the after-policy period (Supplementary Table S1).
+Pairwise comparisons among all VEM quartiles in the negative controls sensitivity analysis suggest there were also significant relative increases in the vaccination rate among VEM Q2 ZIP codes compared to VEM Q3 and Q4 ZIP codes (increases of 8.0% (2.4% - 13.8%) and 10.3% (5.0 % - 15.7%), respectively) in the after-policy period (Appendix Table S1i).
+Rerunning the difference in differences analysis with two- and eight-week periods before and after the policy was implemented did not meaningfully affect estimates (Appendix Table S1i).
 Finally, restricting the analysis to ZIP codes in the second or third VEM octiles for better exchangeability between treated and untreated groups led to an estimated 8.9% (95%CI: 1.1% - 17.2%) increase in vaccination rate in VEM octile 2 communities.

 Policy impact on COVID-19 outcomes

-The best performing cases model included a post-intervention spline term as well as the cumulative vaccination rate (Supplementary Table 2).
-Out-of-sample error from this model was relatively low, translating to approximately 17 cases per ZIP-week observation, and the model closely reproduced observed outcomes (Supplementary Figure 1), providing confidence in counterfactual estimates used to estimate outcomes averted.
+Out-of-sample error from the best-performing cases model (Appendix Table S2i) model was relatively low, translating to approximately 17 cases per ZIP-week observation, and the model closely reproduced observed outcomes (Appendix Figure S2i), providing confidence in counterfactual estimates used to estimate outcomes averted.

 From this model, it was estimated that in the eight months following the policy, 160,892 (95%CI: 108,878 – 221,815) cases were averted in VEM Q1 ZIP codes.
 This represents 30.3% of all expected cases that would have occurred in VEM Q1 between March 1 and November 1, 2021 in the absence of the policy.
-Most of the cases averted in this time period came after July 1, 2021, during the beginning of California’s Delta variant wave (Exhibit 2).
+Most of the cases averted in this time came after July 1, 2021, during the beginning of California’s Delta variant wave (Exhibit 2).
 However, 22,875 (95%CI: 16,067 – 30,582) cases were averted in the first two months following the equity allocation.